WWII Communication Equipment - Part 3

 Due to the tube socket shroud for mounting the tube shield, the 6K8 and the 6Q7/6R7 or, if used, the 6K7, must all be "G" versions (older style "G" not the "GT" versions.)
 Metal and GT versions of these tubes use larger bases that won't fit through the opening of the shroud.
 The 6V6G was standard equipment so that socket doesn't have a shroud or tube shield and a 6V6GT can be used.

-photo right: Under the chassis showing the RF section above with the eight coils per band in the Ant/RF stage rear, Mixer stage middle and Oscillator forward.
-The small cylinders are trimmer capacitors for each coil and each coil L is adjusted with a slotted powdered-iron slug.
+photo right: Under the chassis showing the RF section (upper section) with the 24 coils (3 coils per the 8 tuning ranges) for the Ant/RF stage rear, Mixer stage middle and Oscillator forward.
+The small cylinders are trimmer capacitors for each coil (except Band 1 Mixer and Ant/RF) and each coil L is adjusted with a slotted powdered-iron slug.
 Below are the IF, Det/AVC and audio output stages.
 The BFO and detector/AVC/1st AF amplifier stage are within the shielded compartment.
 The hole in the shield provides access to adjust the 98kc BFO.
-The date written in pencil on the cross divider is 3-10-46.
-This might be an assembly date or it might be an inspection date.
-It could also be a repair date.
+The date written in pencil on the cross divider is 3-10-48.
+This is unlikely an assembly date but might be a repair date.
 Most components are date coded in 1944.

 Started Sept 12, 2020 -